randiego/partforge/README.md

 * In addition to strucutured data (date, boolean, character, listfields, numeric fields), each Part and Procedure also has adhoc data like comments, photos, and file attachements.

-* Each part has it's own dedicate page for each serial number, complete with a chronological timeline like FaceBook Wall, Twitter Feed, or Discourse Topic showing the history of the particular part.
+* Each Part has it's own dedicate page for each serial number, complete with a chronological timeline like FaceBook Wall, Twitter Feed, or Discourse Topic showing the history of the particular Part.
 This timeline shows when it was created, what changes where made, who made them, when it was associated with other higher level assemblies, comments, photos, attachments, and what procedures were performed.

-* Each part can also have any number of custom test procedures that are associated with it.
+* Each Part can also have any number of custom test procedures that are associated with it.
 A summary of these also shows up in the timeline.
 Like Parts, these Procedures each have their own unique form layouts and data fields.

-* A Procedure can be associated with more than one part since Procedures are often performed with a combination of components (parts).
+* A Procedure can be associated with more than one Part since Procedures are often performed with a combination of components (Parts).

 * In the real world, parts and assemblies are sometimes reworked, components are changed, tests are repeated, and people make useful observations.
 These non-linear workflows are handled naturally with PartForge since every Part (and Procedure) is versioned automatically.
 So, if you replace